fabian-thomas/CapsLockShortcuts/README.md

 # Caps Lock Macros
-Application to disable the CapsLock functionality and instead use the key for shortcuts
+Application to disable the CapsLock functionality and instead use the key for shortcuts (comparable to Easy-Shift)